hashgraph/hedera-services/docs/test-plans/hip-24.md

    `TokenUnfreeze`, `TokenGrantKyc`, `TokenRevokeKyc`

-As `CryptoTransfers` are involved, we need need to validate that custom-fee semantics follow the restrictions put in place by a `paused` token.
+As `CryptoTransfers` are involved, we need need to validate that custom-fee semantics follow the restrictions put in place by a `Paused` token.

 So the high-level scope includes:
    1. Migration tests.
-   2. Positive functional tests, which test if a token's pause status can be toggled using the the new tokenPause and tokenUnpause transactions.
+   2. Positive functional tests, which test if a token's pause status can be toggled using the the new TokenPause and TokenUnpause transactions.
    3. Negative functional tests, which test failure scenarios of transactions involving a paused token.
    4. State validation for all these positive and negative tests.
    5. Testing any possible interplay with custom fees.